-We realize the topic of race is sometimes difficult and uncomfortable to discuss.
-As humans who have been socialized to avoid this topic, we recognize our strong predisposition to shift focus away from race in our dialogues and planning efforts.
-However, if we are to dismantle systemic barriers at Foothill College, we must talk about race.
+College, we must talk about race.
 Centering race is an attempt to focus rather than to exclude.
 By consistently centering race in our plan, even as we seek to eliminate inequity for all groups, we are holding ourselves unwaveringly accountable to our most historically underserved of groups.
-This college Strategic Equity Plan is one step along the path of that purpose and vision for the Foothill College community.
+This college's Strategic Vision for Equity plan is one step along the path of that purpose and vision for the Foothill College community.